 Part One: A-Q

-When setting up this site a few months ago, it was my intention to introduce readers to the Brontë juvenilia in the hope of inspiring people to actually read texts from Charlotte and Branwell’s Glass Town/Angrian saga.
+When setting up this site it was my intention to introduce readers to the Brontë juvenilia in the hope of inspiring people to actually read texts from Charlotte and Branwell’s Glass Town/Angrian saga.
 Sadly most of Emily and Anne’s Gondal saga has been lost to time and what remains is difficult to make sense of.
-However, you can read more about it here.
+However, if you’re interested in the world of Gondal, can read more about it here.
 I’m an avid reader of Charlotte’s early fiction (even completing my MA dissertation on the subject) and I’m steadily making my way through some of Branwell’s narratives so in time, this will be a more polished piece, however, it’s a good introduction to some characters and settings from the saga if you ever do decide to read the Brontë juvenilia, or simply want some more information on their content.
 Charlotte and Branwell’s collaboration is unique in the sense that they share characters, settings, respond to one another’s texts through their own, and sometimes co-write pieces.
 The list below focuses mainly on the use of characters and settings in Charlotte’s work unless otherwise stated although most characters also appear in Branwell’s narratives.

 The capital of the province of Angria, It is situated around 150 miles from the former capital, Verdopolis.